How Long Is Pulled Pork Good For?

 There are several types of containers for you to select when it comes to storing pulled pork.

 No matter which one you choose, it’s important to understand that our target is to try to keep the air out of the containers as much as possible.
-After that, you can put them in a fridge for a long and safe storage.
+Thereafter, you can put them in a fridge for a long and safe storage.

-The best choice is Ziploc Bag which is a kind of plastic bag but features a zipper allowing very tight sealing.
+The best choice is a Ziploc Bag, which is a kind of plastic bag but features a zipper, allowing very tight sealing.
 Besides, if there are plastic boxes in your kitchen, you can utilize them to store the food.

 One simple way to extend the time of storage as well as preserve the taste much better is to divide the food into different servings.
 This way, you have to put it in several containers and eat them one by one.

-For even longer storage, you can use a Vacuum Sealer which is a machine allowing you to remove all of the air from the package before sealing.
+For even longer storage, you can use a Vacuum Sealer, which is a machine allowing you to remove all the air from the package before sealing.
 The below video shows you how to store pulled pork with a vacuum sealer.

 Step By Step To Store It